Non-linear degenerate parabolic flow equations and a finer differential structure on Wasserstein spaces: Parabolic differential structures on Wasserstein spaces

-Now using Lemma~\ref{le:eflowop} it follows by immediate induction that the $\mu^N$ are all curves in $\Wc_p(M)$. \end{proof} To complete the preparations for our first main result, we enlarge our repertoire of estimates concerning AFAS by some sharper and more technical results than Lemma~\ref{le:fflowop}.
+To complete the preparations for our first main result, we enlarge our repertoire of estimates concerning AFAS by some sharper and more technical results than Lemma~\ref{le:fflowop}.
 These will allow us to control the speed of divergence of two AFAS with different initial values and different step lengths.
-However, stronger assumptions on the vector field $V$ and the manifold $(M,g)$ are required for those results. \begin{lem} Assume $(M,g) = (\Rz^n, g^{eucl})$.
-Let $V$ be a vector field probability.
-Assume that there exist $R > 0$ such that for all $\mu \in \Wc_p(M)$, $V[\mu]$ is supported in the centered ball with radius $R$.
+However, stronger assumptions on the vector--field $V$ and the manifold $(M,g)$ are required for those results. \begin{lem} Assume $(M,g) = (\Rz^n, g^{eucl})$.
+Let $V$ be a probability vector--field.
+Assume that there exists $R > 0$ such that for all $\mu \in \Wc_p(M)$, $V[\mu] \in \Wc_{p+2}(\Xc^{2,\infty}(M))$ and $\Mc_{p+2}(V[\mu]) \leq R^{p+2}$.
 Let $t > 0$ and $\mu, \nu, v_1, v_2 \in \Wc_p(M)$.
-Then, if $t\leq1$, there exists a constant $\Kc > 0$ such that
+Then, if $t\leq1$, there exists a constant $\Kc > 0$ depending only on $p$, such that

 and,

 Assume furthermore that $V$ is $L$--Lipschitz with respect to the $\Wc_p$--distance for some $L>0$.
 In particular, if $v_1 = \mu$ and $v_2 = \nu$, then

 and,